Chr15w1986/Javascript_PP2/README.md

 * The Game consists of:
     * One page with two large buttons and a timer
-    * The Start button, once clicked, changes to Stop for UX purposes
+    * The Start button, once clicked, changes to Stop for to provide a user friendly experience
     * A heading of One Stop Clock
-    * An introduction of what the game is
+    * An introduction of what the game consists of
     * Rules (How to play) at the bottom of the screen

+* Future features:
+    * I would add a highest score `Scoreboard` for competitions
+    * Add an option for the user to set their own timer `Value`
+    * Add an option for the user to set different difficulty levels,
+        * I.e The speed the timer reduces by,
+        * The timer becomes easier or harder to see by adjusting the transparency level,
+        * An option to stop the timer at a randomly set time rather than zero

 * Layout and content:
     * The layout is simple and stays centered across all screen widths